on 20-Jun-2013 06:00 - edited on 24-Mar-2023 17:46 by LiefZimmerman

 This is the eighth article in a series of Tech Tips that highlight SSL Profiles on the BIG-IP LTM.

 This article will discuss the concept of Client Authentication, how it works, and how the BIG-IP system allows you to configure it for your environment.

 In a TLS handshake, the client and the server exchange several messages that ultimately result in an encrypted channel for secure communication.
-During this handshake, the client authenticates the server's identity by verifying the server certificate (for more on the TLS handshake, see article 1 of this series).
+During this handshake, the client authenticates the server's identity by verifying the server certificate (for more on the TLS handshake, see SSL Overview and Handshake - Article 1 in this series).
 Although the client always authenticates the server's identity, the server is not required to authenticate the client's identity.
 However, there are some situations that call for the server to authenticate the client.